AmrinKareem/AmrinKareem/README.md

 ### Hi there 👋
-🌱 I’m an AI research student who has just made a switch from a completely different domain.
+🌱 I’m an AI research student who has just made a switch from a different domain.
 I'm trying to navigate the machine learning space and looking for help from anyone who can offer guidance.
 - 💬 Ask me about:
   - Automotive communication protocols
   - SEO